Eyelashes (Longer/Thicker/Fuller) News

-Eyelashes are one of your most prominent facial features and one of the first things people notice.
+Eyelashes are one of your most prominent facial features, and oftentimes, one of the first things people notice about a person's appearance.
 Women have been trying to possess thicker, fuller, and dark eyelashes for a long time.
-Long eyelashes are viewed as a sign of femininity and beauty in most cultures around the world.
-There are entire aisles at the store specifically for your eyelashes, because of this you may think that your eyelashes are biologically different from the hairs on your head.
-Actually, your eyelashes grow in much the same way as the other hairs on your body.
+In many cultures around the world, long eyelashes are viewed as a sign of femininity and beauty.
+Let's be real for a moment if you've ever been to the beauty stores, Sephora or Ulta, you will know there are entire aisles dedicated to eyelashes, and because of this, you may think that your eyelashes are biologically different from the hairs on your head when in reality, your eyelashes grow the same way as every other hair on your body.

 A reduction in eyelashes can be defined as hypotrichosis, a medical term used to describe a condition in which natural hair growth does not occur.
 Eyelash hypotrichosis is a condition where somebody has an inadequate amount of eyelashes.
 Symptoms of eyelash hypotrichosis are slow growth of eyelashes, brittle/thin lashes, or a loss of or no eyelash growth in certain areas.

 - Genetics - Eyelash hypotrichosis is a hereditary hair loss that individuals may start noticing effects of during early childhood and progresses with age

 - Aging and menopause - Due to the hormonal imbalance that goes along with aging and menopause, you may start seeing your hair, eyebrows, and eyelashes thinning

 - Rough treatment - When you vigorously scrub while removing makeup, it can result in the loss of eyelashes

 - Allergic reaction - Allergies to products in certain mascaras could cause eyelash loss